Fallacies of definition: Self-contradictory requirements

 Definitions may fail by imposing conflicting requirements, making it impossible for them to apply to anything at all.
-For example, a cow being defined as a legless quadruped, or the term dynamic equilibrium – equilibrium state cannot be dynamic.
+For example, a cow being defined as a legless quadruped.
 These requirements may also be mutually exclusive.

 Definist fallacy

-The definist fallacy is a logical fallacy, coined by William Frankena in 1939, that involves the definition of one property in terms of another.
+The definist fallacy is a logical fallacy, coined by William Frankena in 1939 in a critique of the "naturalistic fallacy", that involves the definition of one property in terms of a non-synonym.